Southwest Rapid Rewards Priority Credit Card Review

 - Companion Pass acceleration: The 10,000 bonus points awarded each calendar year give you a significant head start toward earning the coveted Companion Pass.

-Additionally, the card provides 7,500 anniversary points each year, worth approximately $105 when redeemed for Southwest flights.
+Additionally, the card provides 7,500 anniversary points each year, worth approximately $105 when redeemed for Southwest flights, along with 25% back on inflight purchases, and 2,500 Tier Qualifying Points towards status for every $5000 spent in purchases annually.
 For Southwest loyalists who fly even just 3-4 times per year, these benefits quickly outweigh the annual fee, making the Priority Card an excellent long-term value proposition.

 When The Usual Advice Doesn't Apply